Ry-88/holbertonschool-shell/permissions/README.md

-groups this commsnd print the groups is current user part of chown this command change the owner of file touch this command create new file
+groups this commsnd print the groups is current user part of chown this command change the owner of file touch this command create new file chmod 674 filename this command to change permissions